-The College of Medicine has detailed attendance policies as they relate to each cohort and events that conflict with course schedules.
-See the FSU COM Student Handbook for details of the attendance policy, a notice of absences, and remediation.
-Students must use the student absence request form located on Student Academics.
-Extended absences from the clerkships are not permitted.
-Any absence from the clerkships must be pre-approved by the Regional Campus Dean before the beginning of the clerkship, using the student absence request form.
-The clerkship faculty, Clerkship Director, and Education Director must be notified of any absence in advance by the student, once approved by the campus dean.
-Under no circumstances should a student arrange with the clerkship faculty or elective faculty to be away from the rotation without first obtaining the approval of the campus dean.
+approved by the campus dean.
+Under no circumstances should a student arrange with the clerkship faculty or elective faculty to be away from the rotation without first getting the campus dean's approval.
 Any approved absence from a required clerkship may result in the student receiving a grade of "incomplete" and the student is expected to make up missed time and/or complete alternative/additional assignments before a final grade will be assigned.
 Unapproved absences during the clerkship are considered unprofessional behavior, will result in a grade of "incomplete" until remediated, and may result in a grade of "fail" for the clerkship.
 In the case of illness or other unavoidable absence, follow the same procedure outlined above, and notify everyone as soon as possible.